prometheus/prometheus/docs/querying/api.md

 Prometheus can be configured as a receiver for the OTLP Metrics protocol.
 This is not considered an efficient way of ingesting samples.
 Use it with caution for specific low-volume use cases.
-It is not yet suitable for replacing the ingestion via scraping yet.
+It is not suitable for replacing the ingestion via scraping.

 Enable the OTLP receiver by the feature flag `--enable-feature=otlp-write-receiver`.
 When enabled, the OTLP receiver